A Systematic Review of Ethical Concerns with Voice Assistants: Discussion Future Work

 The main conclusion from the analysis of the reviewed papers and subsequent discussion seems to be that VAs are quickly becoming a ubiquitous presence in people's lives.
-While initially a curiosity somewhat akin to early colour television, now most people with smartphones have access to a voice assistant.
-One way that this ubiquity manifests is in the extension of existing platforms and services, making them seamlessly available throughout the home (music and search are good examples of this).
-While the presence of these platforms is not new, but the way that they are accessed them has been changed by voice assistants.
+While initially a curiosity, most people with smartphones now have access to a voice assistant.
+One way that this ubiquity manifests is in the extension of existing platforms and services, with VAs changing the way these are accessed to make them seamlessly available throughout the home (e.g., music and search).
 This transition comes naturally as people are already familiar with e.g. Spotify, and so the choice to use it via a VA quickly becomes subconscious.

 When considering the long term impact of voice assistants one can draw parallels with how the smartphone drastically changed the ways that people relate to one another and the patterns for social interaction.
 While smartphones are inherently mobile and thus extend interactions outside of the home in ways not previously possible, voice assistants primarily change the way that people interact with digital technology \textit{within} the home.
 By becoming a persistent part of the home environment, voice assistants subtly change the way that we interact with each other in the home.
 The rigid interaction and family models built into these devices constrains the social interactions that people share with others, and can cause social friction.
-Clear examples of this arise around cohabitation and managing users within and between family units where VAs do not adhere to existing norms around those relationships and concerns over parenting~\citep{goulden2021delete}---in this sense, VAs constrain people's ability to be a partner/roommate/parent in artificial ways.
+Clear examples of this arise around cohabitation and managing users within and between family units where VAs do not adhere to existing norms around those relationships and concerns over parenting~\cite{goulden2021delete}---in this sense, VAs constrain people's ability to be a partner/roommate/parent in artificial ways.